open-source-labs/Recoilize/README.md

 );
 ```

-#### Please note, Recoilize assumes that the HTML element used to inject your React application has an ID of 'root'.
-If it does not the HTML element must be passed in as an attribute called 'root' to the RecoilizeDebugger component
+Please note, Recoilize assumes that the HTML element used to inject your React application has an ID of 'root'.
+If it does not, the HTML element must be passed in as an attribute called 'root' to the RecoilizeDebugger component

-#### Example:
+Example:

 ```js
 import RecoilizeDebugger from 'recoilize';